-Financial aid disbursement occurs on the 11th class day of each semester
+The first financial aid disbursement occurs on the 11th class day of each semester.

 If your financial aid awards exceed your tuition, fee, book, and equipment charges for the semester, any excess funds will be distrubutied to you in the form of a financial aid disbursement on the 11th day of the semester.
 After this initial disbursement date, financial aid disbursements are prepared each week and are processed to students every Thursday of the semester.

-The student will receive information on selecting a refund preference through BankMobile Disbursements, by letter or email, after completing their FAFSA.
+The student will receive information on selecting a refund preference through BankMobile Disbursements, by letter and email, after registering with Riverland for the first time.

 If your charges exceed your financial aid awards, you must make arrangements to pay the balance of your tuition and fees by the appropriate due date.
 The Business Office will accept cash, check, credit cards, or a payment plan.
 Students may also look at a private loan.
 Students will not be able to register for additional classes if they have unpaid charges on their account.